Get a high-level overview of the effort and trade-offs required to build your own cardholder data...

 - Attestation refers to validating the controls required by PCI DSS.
 Generally speaking, these audits are conducted annually as a Self-Assessment Questionnaire (SAQ) for organizations processing less than 6 million transactions.
 Merchants processing over 6 million must use an independent Qualified Security Assessor (QSA) or Internal Security Assessor (ISA).

 The following comparison is meant to aid internal discussions with your team.
-As always, PCI is very nuanced and specific to your implementation, so be sure to reach out to us in our Slack Community or another trusted expert if you have any questions.
+As always, PCI is very nuanced and specific to your implementation, so be sure to reach out to us in our Slack Community or contact us if you have any questions.

 SERVICE PROVIDERS |